G9A2HvK9/ProgrammingAssignment3/README.md

 2. Run `run_analysis.r`

-3. The script will result in 2 .csv files bing placed into the working directory. 'final_data.csv' and 'full_data.csv'.
-For a description of both files, please refer to the codebook.
+3. The script will output a .txt file, which aggregates the raw data into average for every measurement variable along the factor variables of participant and activity type.
+For a closer description, please refer to the codebook.